| Date | Venue | Fees | |

-This training course is split into two modules:
+This training course is split into the following modules:

-MODULE I - Understanding Energy Insurance
+Module I - Understanding Energy Insurance

-MODULE II - Energy Risk Management
+Module II - Energy Risk Management

-MODULE I - Understanding Energy Insurance
+Module I: Understanding Energy Insurance

 Overview of the Energy Industry and Insurance Aspects